developerasun/myDocumentBox-tool/myJavascript/backend/myNodeJs/README.md

 ```

-## Semantic Vesioning
+### Semantic Vesioning
-Package.json file follows Semantic Versioing, which is a industry standard for software versioing.
+Package.json file follows Semantic Versioning, which is a industry standard for software versioning.
 Libraries and frameworks published through npm should follow below standard.

 ```Javascript
 "package":"MAJOR.MINOR.PATCH"
 ```

 - MAJOR : new features added, incompatible with previous features
 - MINOR : new features added, compatible with previous features.
-Use caret character to get latest MINOR & PATCH => e.g. "^1.3.8"
+Use <bold>caret character</bold> to get latest MINOR & PATCH => e.g. "^1.3.8"
 - PATCH : bug fixes.
-Use tilde character to get latest PATCH => e.g. "~1.3.8"
+Use <bold>tilde character</bold> to get latest PATCH => e.g. "~1.3.8"

-# Require and Import
+### Require and Import
 - require : synchronous, selective
 - import : asynchronous, nonselective

 <img src="reference/commonjs-es6.png" width=600 height=170/>

-# Express
+## Learning Express basics
 Handling simple and few routes with Node.js can be done without Express.
-However, as application gets complicated, framework such as Express becomes handy to handle server side logics.
+However, as <bold>application gets complicated</bold> framework such as Express becomes handy to handle server side logics since Express automatically does jobs like <bold>setting http header</bold> and such.

-## View(Template) engine
+### View(Template) engine
-Instead of static assets, sometimes we want to add dynamic contents to HTML such as saved data from database.
+Instead of static assets, sometimes we want to add <bold>dynamic contents to HTML</bold> such as saved data from database.
 View/template engine is a great way to achieve this.

 Types of view engines are :
+- EJS
 - Express HandleBars
 - Pug.js
-- EJS

 ### EJS
 EJS helps us to render dynamic data in HTML.
 EJS templates are addressed on server by EJS view engine.